noveltylanterns/fingers/README.md

 The protocol is intentionally small and syntax-focused.
 It defines transport, request syntax, URI mapping, and response framing.
 It does not require any specific backend model.

+Ignore anything about relays.
+That's one of the last ChatGPT-placeholder pieces that I still gotta research more about first.

 ## Core ideas